kiwanami/emacs-calfw/readme.md

 The calfw consists of four objects:

-- `cfw:component` that gathers following objects up.
+- `calfw-component` that gathers following objects up.
-- `cfw:model` that manages calendar contents.
+- `calfw-model` that manages calendar contents.
-- `cfw:source` that defines schedule items.
+- `calfw-source` that defines schedule items.
-- `cfw:dest` that is abstraction of destinations.
+- `calfw-dest` that is abstraction of destinations.

 The relations between the objects are displayed as UML class diagram ([Diagrammed by astah](http://astah.change-vision.com/ja/:title=Astah)).

 ![Overview for calfw objects](https://cacoo.com/diagrams/P6baUrxEQj4NYheV-EC8C6.png)

-`cfw:component` acts as Controller of MVC.
+`calfw-component` acts as Controller of MVC.
 It connects model object and destination one, and controls all events.
 It also gives the interface of calfw objects for the other applications.

-`cfw:model` and `cfw:source` act as Model of MVC.
+`calfw-model` and `calfw-source` act as Model of MVC.
 They manage the schedule contents and calendar logic.

-`cfw:dest` acts as View of MVC.
+`calfw-dest` acts as View of MVC.
 It abstracts the common interface from UI destinations.

-##### cfw:component
+##### calfw-component

-The object `cfw:component` controls calfw objects and events.
+The object `calfw-component` controls calfw objects and events.

 The object has following information:

-- References to `cfw:dest` object and `cfw:model` one.
+- References to `calfw-dest` object and `calfw-model` one.
 - Selected date on the calfw component.
 - View style.
 - Hooks